Tass Mourdoukoutas

-Tass Mourdoukoutas (born 3 March 1999) is an Australian professional soccer player who plays as a defender for Canadian Premier League club York United.
+Tass Mourdoukoutas (born 3 March 1999) is an Australian professional soccer player who plays as a defender for Marconi Stallions.

 Early life

 Born in Sydney, Mourdoukoutas grew up in Sylvania Waters and is of Greek descent.
 He began playing soccer at the age of four with the Marrickville FC Red Devils.
 Afterwards, he joined the Football NSW Institute before moving to Sydney Olympic's youth team in 2016.
 In 2017, he joined the Western Sydney Wanderers Academy, where he played for both the club’s National Premier Leagues NSW 2 side and Championship-winning Foxtel Y-League team.

-Career

-Western Sydney Wanderers
+Club career

 Mourdoukoutas made his professional debut for Western Sydney Wanderers in a 1–1 draw with Wellington Phoenix on 13 January 2018, coming on for Steven Lustica in the 88th minute.
 He signed his first professional contract with the Wanderers on 8 June 2018, penning a two-year deal with the club.
 Mourdoukoutas scored his first professional goal in a Round 15 clash with Melbourne City on 23 January 2019, scoring the Wanderers' second as they went on to lose 4–3.
-In February 2020, he signed a three year extension with the club.
-On 16 June 2022, it was announced that he would be departing the club.
+In February 2020, he signed a three-year extension with the club.
+On 16 June 2022, it was announced that he would be departing the club, as he sought out an opportunity for increased gametime.